 Society

-The diversity and equity sector’s selective silence on Palestine is a betrayal of everything it claims to stand for
+The diversity and equity sector’s selective silence on Palestine betrays everything it claims to stand for

 Viewpoint: The DEI enterprise is meaningless if its principles are only meant to serve the interests of Western governments and systems rigged against minorities.

-Cover Image for The diversity and equity sector’s selective silence on Palestine is a betrayal of everything it claims to stand for
+Cover Image for The diversity and equity sector’s selective silence on Palestine betrays everything it claims to stand for

 A woman holds the body of a Palestinian child killed in Israeli strikes on October 8, 2024.